 Applicants may submit an application to our Institute, an SEVP (Student and Exchange Visitor Program) approved school.
-Our Admissions Committee will determine if the prospective student meets the admission requirements, as well as the required tuition and living expenses for one year.
-Annual tuition and living expenses are currently $43,100.
+Our Admissions Committee will determine if the prospective student meets admission requirements.

 An F1 student can maintain their status for as long as they continue to be enrolled in a full time educational program.
 Once courses are completed, the program can be extended on a year-to-year basis, if applied for, in order to continue and complete the clinical part of the training.